 - If prompted, press 55.
 This lets the 999 call operator know it’s a genuine emergency and you’ll be put through to the police.

 For more information go to: Make Yourself Heard

 Hollie Guard is a free app for smartphones that has been designed to protect both men and women from possible danger.
 Hollie Guard turns your smartphone into an advanced personal safety device at the touch of a button.

-If in danger, simply shake your phone to generate an alert - your location, audio, and video evidence of the incident will automatically be sent to your emergency contact via text and email.
-Shake it again and it sends out a high pitched alarm and the flash starts to strobe, in order to attract maximum attention.
-From the moment Hollie Guard is activated, your location is tracked and can be viewed in real time by your emergency contact. .
+If in danger, simply shake your phone to generate an alert.
+Your location, audio, and video evidence of the incident will automatically be sent to your emergency contact via text and email.
+Shake it again and it sends out a high pitched alarm and the flash starts to strobe, to attract the greatest attention.
+From the moment Hollie Guard is activated, your location is tracked and can be viewed in real time by your emergency contact.